-Checkpoint 2.1 What, How, and For Whom?
+■ Checkpoint 2.1 What, How, and For Whom?

-- 1. Identify each of the goods or services below as belonging to one of the following categories: consumption good (service), capital good (service), government good (service) or export good (service).
+- 1. Identify each of the goods and services below as either capital goods or consumption goods and services.

 - 1a.
 Restaurant meals

 - 1b.
-Video rentals
+Oven in a restaurant

 - 1c.
-Computer produced in the United States and purchased by a German company.
+Oil rig

 - 1d.
-Nuclear submarine
+Haircut

 - 1e.
-Oil rig
+Factory

 - 1f.
-Haircut
+Dining room table in a house

 - 1g.
-Factory
+Table in a restaurant

 - 1h.
-Courthouse
+Golf course

+- 1i.
+A round of golf

 - 2. Identify the payments that are made to each of the four factors of production.

-- 3. Comment on the following assertion: "If the trends in schooling continue, at some point in the future, everyone will have a college degree and no one will be available to work as a janitor or garbage collector."
+- Comment on the following assertion: "If the trends in schooling continue, at some point in the future, everyone will have a college degree and no one will be available to work as a janitor or garbage collector."
 Critically evaluate this statement.

-Checkpoint 2.2 The Global Economy
+■ Checkpoint 2.2 The Global Economy

 - 4. Classify the following countries as advanced or developing countries: Australia, Chile, China, France, India, Indonesia, Hong Kong, Mexico, Nigeria, and Peru. - 5.
 Think about the trends in what and how goods and services are produced in the U.S. and global economies.
-Do you think that at some future time, there will be no jobs in the United States and all the jobs will be in developing economies ?
+Do you think that at some future time, there will be no jobs in the United States and all the jobs will be in developing economies?
 Explain your answers

-Checkpoint 2.3 The Circular Flows
+■ Checkpoint 2.3 The Circular Flows